Jan. 27 - 29, 2026 | Atlanta, Georgia USA

 IPPE Education Programs

 IPPE's learning sessions from industry experts and thought leaders will focus on industry trends, food safety, plant operations, sustainability and many more current topics.
-The 2024 IPPE will feature 80+ hours of dynamic education programs from which to choose.
+The 2026 IPPE will feature many hours of dynamic education programs from which to choose.

 The listing below includes programs offered at no extra cost as well as programs that require an additional fee to attend.
 Free programs are included with your IPPE registration.
 For paid sessions, you must register and pay for these programs when you register for IPPE.